Attendance surges at Ohio state parks

 When that is not possible, including during the pandemic, the book provides stickers to serve as a stamp replacement.

-"This passport will serve as a record and a road map for your journey through Ohio’s state parks — to remind you of all the great memories and inspire you to make more," she said in a news release.
+"This passport will serve as a record and a road map for your journey through Ohio’s state parks — to remind you of all the great memories and inspire you to make more," she said.

 Hetzel-Evans said the passport also serves as a convenient inventory of the state park system.